HOUND LABS AND TRIPLE RING TECHNOLOGIES PARTNERING TO BRING THIS CUTTING EDGE DEVICE TO LIFE

 Joe: For this instrument, we are trying to detect very minute quantities of THC down to the picogram level.
 The current gold standard measurements use mass spectrometers, which are large, expensive, and cumbersome to use.
 We are taking the capabilities of the gold standard method and reducing it to a technique that can actually be used at the roadside.

-Also, we’re incorporating proprietary chemistry initially developed in conjunction with UC Berkeley into an entirely new instrument.
+Also, we’re incorporating proprietary chemistry into an entirely new instrument.
 While doing both chemistry work and instrument engineering in parallel is challenging; it allows us to move more quickly.

 Why is it so important that you get real life feedback on the Hound™ marijuana breathalyzer early in the product development process?